About Young Actors Theatre

 ALISON B. GRIMES, YAT’s Music Director received her Bachelor’s degree in Music from Florida State University as a voice and piano major studying with such notable artists as David Wingate and Edward Kilenyi.
 She has been the Musical Director, Pianist and Vocal Coach for Young Actors Theatre since 1979 and serves as Pianist and Assistant Director at Fellowship Baptist Church.
 At YAT, Ms. Grimes is heavily involved in long-term planning with regard to season, secondary and touring shows.
 With over 43 years of performing, directing and teaching experience; she has countless performances and over 100 productions to her credit.
 Mrs. Grimes also has a diploma in Writing for Children and Teenagers.
 She has been awarded in Who’s Who in Music and the Extraordinary Performing Artists of America.

-Kassidy Canova
+Kassidy Will Canova

-Program Coordinator
+Program Manager

-Canova serves as the Program Coordinator and choreographer of the ACT ONE touring troupe at YAT.
+Canova serves as the Program Manager and choreographer of the ACT ONE touring troupe at YAT.
 She is a graduate of Florida School of the Arts, where she studied Musical Theatre and Directing.
 Upon graduating Canova taught and choreographed for Asbury Arts Center in Middleburg, Florida, and directed/coached various events for Showtime USA in St. Augustine before returning to her hometown in 2018.
 She has choreographed various Junior productions at YAT including Frozen Jr, The Addams Family Young @ Part, Mary Poppins Jr, Nemo Kids, and Mean Girls Jr. Some performance highlights for Canova include her roles of Ruth Condomine in Blithe Spirit and Constance Ledbelly in Goodnight Desdemona (Good Morning Juliet) at Florida School of the Arts, Lady Beaconsfield in Jekyll & Hyde with NRM Performance at the Monticello Opera House, and most recently as the Nurse in Romeo & Juliet with the talented students of Young Actors Theatre.

-Kiera Hansleman
+Kiera Hanselman

 Kiera Hanselman is a graduate of Florida State University’s Theatre program, where she also studied abroad in the FSU London Theatre Program.
 These experiences gave her the opportunity to train with world-class theatre professionals and immerse herself in both classical and contemporary performance techniques.